mazhuowen/LeetCode/查找树/#673 Number of Longest Increasing Subsequence.md

 Given an unsorted array of integers, find the number of longest increasing subsequence.

-Note: Length of the given array will be not exceed 2000 and the answer is guaranteed to be fit in 32-bit signed int.
+**Note**: Length of the given array will be not exceed 2000 and the answer is guaranteed to be fit in 32-bit signed int.